-\textbf{Baselines.} We compare our method to existing state-of-the-art 3D scene synthesis approaches: (i) ATISS \cite{paschalidou2021atiss}, a transformer-based auto-regressive model that treats scenes as unordered set of objects; and (ii) MiDiffusion \cite{hu2024mixed} (Mi-Diff), a mixed discrete-continuous diffusion model for scene synthesis.
-Both models take a $256\times256$ top-down orthographic projection of the floor plan as an input condition.
-We use the released source code, modify the pre-processing to fit our custom dataset splits, and re-train all models from scratch on our three different datasets.
-We do not modify their hyperparameter choice and pick the best model based on their lowest validation loss.
-We further map the prompt from each instruction to the corresponding ground-truth class label.
-ATISS is already autoregressive, and single object-addition via one-hot class label conditioning is natively supported.
-For Mi-Diff, we follow their masking strategy and enable de-noising only for a single object.
-ATISS and Mi-Diff are chosen since they can be conditioned on non-rectangular floor plans, making them strong baselines for conditional object addition and full scene synthesis.
-For consistent comparison, we use greedy asset selection for ours, and show details on stochastic selection in Appendix \ref{supp:asset-sampling}.
+\paragraph{Baselines and Implementation.} We compare against trained 3D indoor scene synthesis baselines: (i) ATISS \cite{paschalidou2021atiss}, a transformer-based auto-regressive model; and (ii) MiDiffusion \cite{hu2024mixed} (Mi-Diff), a mixed discrete-continuous diffusion model.
+Both take a $256{\times}256$ top-down orthographic projection of the floor plan as input condition.
+ATISS is natively autoregressive and supports single object-addition via one-hot class label conditioning; for Mi-Diff, we follow their masking strategy and enable de-noising for a single object only. \textbf{We select baselines on a single criterion: support for floor-plan--conditioned object placement, the regime our task and VBL metric require.} ATISS and Mi-Diff condition on arbitrary (incl.\ non-rectangular) floor plans and serve as our primary baselines; LayoutGPT \cite{feng2023layoutgpt} and LayoutVLM \cite{sun2024layoutvlm} support only rectangular plans and are evaluated on a rectangular-only subset for full scene synthesis.
+We exclude InstructScene, EditRoom, OptiScene, and DirectLayout as none conditions on an explicit (non-rectangular) floor-plan boundary, making a VBL-based comparison ill-defined.
+Note that LayoutVLM requires a predefined set of objects with bounding boxes as input, whereas our method generates the object list from scratch.
+For fair comparison, we use greedy asset selection, as baselines only support deterministic retrieval.
+We define a high-quality placement filter requiring $\text{VBL} < 10^{-5}$, $\text{PMS} > 0.85$, and relative size L2 $< 0.5$, used both as a binary reward signal for RLVR training of SG-LLM and as accuracy criterion for evaluation on editing sequences.
+Full implementation details, including prompt-to-class-label mapping, are in \ref{supp:impl-details}, details on stochastic assets are in \ref{supp:asset-sampling} (Supp.).